harshraj78/legal-check-ai/README.md

 * Replace BackgroundTasks with **Celery + Redis** for high-scale workloads
 * Add retries and task persistence
 * Authentication & role-based access control
-* Frontend dashboard for monitoring contracts
+* Frontend dashboard for monitoring contracts - need to deploy

 ---